 The common mechanisms used for test coverage measurement are unit testing, functional testing, performance testing, integration or system testing and acceptance testing.

-Test coverage aims to measure the testing effort in a qualitative manner.
+These test coverage tools aim to measure the testing effort in a qualitative manner.
 The idea here is to see if all requirements and functionalities are logically covered via testing.
 So, this is not straight-forward to measure as compared to code coverage.
 Methodologies like TDD (Test Driven Development) are also helpful to analyse test coverage and bring in the discipline to add tests from get go.
 To measure the impact of such tests, you will need to manually list out requirements and then analyse test case to understand which of those are covered.

 Still, you need frameworks to write tests.
 Let’s see some testing frameworks available for various programming languages.